-Sales associates, small-chested friends, and prospective dates flinch at my quest for an instant boob reduction.
-The truth is having DD’s require effort: Jogging usually requires two bras, lack of support has my shoulders in knots, and there’s always that nagging fear that I am showing too much.
+People will smaller chests are usually shocked at the prospect of others wanting to reduce their breast size.
+The truth is, having DDs requires effort; jogging usually requires two bras, lack of support has my shoulders in knots, and there’s always that nagging fear that I am showing too much cleavage.

 Minimizers can reduce your breasts anywhere from a quarter of an inch to well over an inch, depending on what you desire most in a silhouette.
-They have a bad reputation for being unattractive and uncomfortable — it can be a necessary evil, much like Spanx.
+They have a bad reputation for being unattractive and uncomfortable — they can be a necessary evil, much like Spanx.
 But that’s not the case anymore.
 Plenty of brands are making them in beautiful fabrics and easy-to-wear designs.
 After road testing countless minimizing bras, I settled on what really worked.
-(For the full article and Alix’s full selection read the full article here!)
+(For Alix’s selection, read the full article here!)

-As a late bloomer, my chest developed at a later age, making my self-concept at odds to my current incarnation.
-I still have the mindset of my teenage years and I find myself drawn to simpler (read: training bra) times.
+My chest developed at a later age, making my self-concept at odds to my current shape.
+I often get stuck in the mindset of my teenage years, and I find myself drawn to simpler (read: training bra) times.
 I like the idea of wearing something clasp-less with feather-light support and no underwire — it’s just more comfortable.
-Aptly coined, “True Body,” this bra lets me forget I’m even wearing one, and has the most noticeable minimization (1.25 inches means well over a cup size!).
-I’d wear this day and night, and maybe even to my next hot-yoga class.
+Aptly coined “True Body,” this bra lets me forget I’m even wearing one and has the most noticeable minimization (1.25 inches!).
+I’d wear this day and night, and maybe even to my next hot yoga class.